Top 9 MBA exams that you must aim for in 2020

 The marking pattern for IIFT is also quite different, with differential marking system for different questions along with a common negative marking system of 1/3 of allotted marks.

-One key management entrance exam that was revamped last year was XAT 2019.
+One key management entrance exam that was revamped last year was XAT MBA Entrance exam.
 The Xavier Aptitude Test has undergone significant changes in terms of marking scheme and the test duration.
 XAT has always had its little difference, when compared to CAT or any other MBA entrances.
 In addition to the common subjects like Quantitative Ability, Data Interpretation, Logical Reasoning and Verbal Ability; candidates will also have to prepare for XAT only sections like General Awareness, Decision-making and Essay writing.
-XAT 2019 is likely to be held in the third week of January 2019.
+XAT 2021 is likely to be held in the third week of January 2021.

 Decision Making Section